Weeks to build

 Midtown Centre has a range of unique aspects that take advantage of Hutchies’ diverse construction experience and capability in office towers, Green Star and NABERs ratings, conversions, heritage and integrated fitouts.
 We have built over 60 high rise buildings in Brisbane’s city and fringe alone.
 Across Australia we’ve delivered more than $2 billion worth of Green Star rated buildings using our in-house ESD Team, which is over 50 buildings and more than half a million square metres of rated space.
 A great similar Hutchies project is the recent completion of Aurizon’s new office building at 900 Ann Street, a 5 Star Green Star PCA A-Grade tower, heritage interface, high quality facilities and an integrated fitout.

 We’re excited to be building another market leading development in our home town – these are the jobs that really celebrate Hutchies’ difference of keeping it local and supporting our community.

 Greg Quinn, Managing Director

-At the base of the building there will be a new laneway connecting Charlotte Street through to Mary Street, which will include a mix of retail and hospitality spaces that activate the precinct at ground.
-On the Charlotte Street side, a heritage façade, built circa 1890, will be carefully restored and enhanced.
-Above will be a 3-level mixed use podium separated by a central naturally ventilated glass atrium.
+At the base of the building there is a new laneway connecting Charlotte Street through to Mary Street, which includes a mix of retail and hospitality spaces that activate the precinct at ground.
+On the Charlotte Street side, a heritage façade, built circa 1890, was carefully restored and enhanced.
+Above is a 3-level mixed use podium separated by a central naturally ventilated glass atrium.

 The decision to connect and refurbish the two buildings is over 230% more environmentally friendly than demolition and new build according to Green Star.
 This approach not only reflects corporate responsibility through sustainable design, but also responds to market demands for large format, highly flexible contemporary workplaces.